BonifacioCalindoro/whatsapp-AI-assistant/README.md

    - Complete the conversation using AI
    - Send text responses
    - Generate and send voice responses using ElevenLabs
+   - Clone voices from audio samples
+   - Manage voice settings and profiles

+## Voice Management Features

+The assistant includes comprehensive voice management capabilities:
+- Clone voices from audio samples
+- Edit voice settings and profiles
+- List available voices
+- Delete voices
+- Customize voice parameters

 ## Project Structure

-- `api.py`: FastAPI server handling message processing and AI completions
+- `api.py`: FastAPI server handling message processing, AI completions, and voice management
-- `whatsapp.py`: WhatsApp client integration
+- `whatsapp.py`: WhatsApp client integration with message handling
-- `bot.py`: Telegram bot for message management
+- `bot.py`: Telegram bot for message management and voice control
-- `utils.py`: Utility functions for audio processing and API interactions
+- `utils.py`: Utility functions for audio processing, transcription, and voice synthesis

+Key functions:
+- Audio conversion between formats (MP3, OGG, Opus)
+- Voice transcription with OpenAI Whisper
+- Text-to-speech with ElevenLabs
+- Voice cloning and management
+- Conversation management and completion

+## Telegram Bot Commands

+The Telegram bot provides several commands for managing the assistant:
+- `/start` - Dummy command
+- `/clone` - Clone a voice from samples
+- `/voices` - List available voices
+- `/chatid` - Get your Telegram chat ID
+- `/setvoiceid` - Set the voice id you want to use for audio responses
+- `/editvoicesettings` - Edit the settings for the voice model
+- `/deletevoice` - Exactly what you think it does
+- Voice editing and management commands

 ## Limitations